zcash/zips/zip-XXXX.rst

 heavily favor candidates with existing formal public or private sector board experience.

+Board seats should rotate periodically, while maintaining long enough terms and overlap for consistent governance.

 Each board member should bring a unique network and set of skills to bear to increase the impact of the Foundation.

-Outside the seat for the principal developer, no board members shall have an ongoing commercial interest in any recipients of the dev fee.
+No board members shall have an ongoing commercial interest in any recipients of the dev fee.

+Considering their expertise, the Foundation shall deliver a transition plan, including a board election schedule and report on the feasibility of a future coin vote process to determine a board seat.

 The ECC as the principal developer
 ----------------------------------